 You’re looking for a guide to capacity planning, and we can understand why.
-When we surveyed hundreds of product professionals in organizations around the world for the craft.io 2023 State of Product Management Report, respondents ranked capacity planning as the #1 challenge they’re facing today.
+When we surveyed hundreds of product professionals in organizations around the world for the Craft.io State of Product Management Report, respondents ranked capacity planning as the #1 challenge they’re facing today.

-More specifically, Product Managers cited three related difficulties that lead to their frustrations with ineffective capacity planning:
+More specifically, Product Managers cited three primary difficulties that lead to frustration with the capacity planning process:

-3. Creating clear scenarios of the tradeoffs within a given quarter or release.
+- Creating clear scenarios to visualize tradeoffs within a given quarter or release.

 First, though, let’s make sure we’re on the same page about what the process is and why it’s so important for product organizations.